Covariant Lyapunov vectors as global solutions of a partial differential equation on the phase space: Introduction

-Most of the research on CLV has focused on numerical calculation methods and on numerical studies of specific systems.
-In this paper, we focus on systems in which the CLVs can be defined on a domain, are continuous on it, and are differentiable along individual trajectories.
-We show that they can be characterized as the global solutions of a differential equation on the phase space.
+We focus on systems in which there exist CLFs which are continuous on their domain and differentiable along individual trajectories.
+We show that under these hypotheses they can be characterized as the global solutions of a differential equation on the phase space.
 We discuss the main properties of this equation and we show how it leads to a geometrical interpretation of the role of CLVs in a dynamical system.
+In order to provide an explicit example of application of our results, we show that the equation we have obtained is actually satisfied be the CLFs in the Hadamard-Gutzwiller model and allows us to calculate the CLVs by means of a simple symbolic calculation.